Roll ball: Rules and equipment

-Inline roller skates or quad skates are needed, plus a helmet, knee pads, and other forms of protective guards.
+Inline skates, plus a helmet, knee pads, and other forms of protective guards.

 Playing court

 The court size can vary from 28 to 40 m in length and 15 to 20 m in width.
 The court includes a center-line dividing offensive and defensive areas.
 The penalty line is drawn 4.5 m or 3.5 m away from the goal.
 Free Throw line or Goalkeeper's line or D arena is 3.5 m to 2.5 m away from the goal.
 The playing court is marked by 5 cm boundary line.
 All other lines are marked by red or white color.
 The court is any hard surface.
 A 3-meter line is drawn as a safety margin outside the boundary line.
 The goal is 2.25 meters wide by 2.00 meters height.